variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 1109 7th Street

-Ninel Senatorova brings her award-winning art to The Dragon's Cache for the month of February with a show titled “Decadent Charm:&nbsp; Seeing with the awesomeness of beauty’s eye”.
+Ninel Senatorova brings her award-winning art to The Dragon's Cache for the month of February with a show titled “Decadent Charm:  Seeing with the awesomeness of beauty’s eye”.
 Ninel is from Longmont, works as a graphic designer and has shown in multiple locations across Colorado.
 The evening will also include refreshments and Live guitar by Bob Schneller.

 ### The Original Roma Restaurant